Models of Software Development Life Cycle

 • Process and results are well documented.

-The main disadvantage of Waterfall model is that it is time consuming process and very difficult to go back in the previous stage.
+The main disadvantage of the Waterfall model is that it is a time-consuming process and very difficult to go back to the previous stage.
 However, the other disadvantages of the Waterfall model are as follows –

-• It is very difficult to go back previous phase
+• It is very difficult to go back to the previous phase.

 • Not suitable for long and ongoing projects.